apache/cayenne-website/src/main/site/content/news/cayenne-40-final-released.md

 * database cryptography extensions;
 * Gradle ORM workflow plugins and much more

-In the comping weeks expect blog posts that explain what this all means.
+In the coming weeks expect blog posts that explain what this all means.
 Follow us on Twitter [@ApacheCayenne](https://twitter.com/ApacheCayenne) to not miss the announcements, and feel free to start a conversation on the [user@ mailing list]({{< ref "collaboration/mailing-lists.md" >}}).

 Thanks to everyone who made 4.0 possible!